Table of Contents

 It turns out that several years ago, it was a close personal friend of his who owned this land.
 When the man passed away, he left this land to Dennis.

 As I stood there with Jack by my side, starring at the old house, all I could think is how grateful I am for this opportunity.
 Yes, I saw what needed to be done, but I also felt the scales shifting.
-If you have read our backstory, you will know what I am talking about.

 There has been a lot of time pass from the time that was written until the time this happened.